 My sister results to making her all sorts of concoctions with almond butter, using only erythritol (a sugar alcohol) to sweeten, if you’re on keto or have candida issues, it’s a good option for the occasional treat.
-I like using Truvia for myself.
-It’s a blend of erythritol, brown sugar, molasses & stevia.
-Especially since I don’t bake often, I find it’s the perfect balance for me.
+These keto cookies sure are a treat!

 THESE COOKIES ARE SUPER EASY TO MAKE.
 TWO MEDIUM BOWLS, A FEW INGREDIENTS AND A FEW MINUTES AND YOU’RE IN BUSINESS.

-Note, if you try to eat these hot, even warm they will be delicious but they will fall apart on you.
-Because they are made of mostly almond butter, ghee and melted chocolate, those ingredients needs to cool to firm up.
+Note, if you try to eat these low carb chocolate chip cookies hot, even warm they will be delicious but they will fall apart on you.
+Because they are made of mostly almond butter, ghee and melted chocolate, those ingredients need to cool to firm up.
 They are worth the wait.
 Such a satisfying, delectable and truly delicious cookie.
 Even better the next day!

 MAKE THEM, SHARE, TAG ME!

 How To Make These Low Carb Chocolate Chip Cookies: NUT FREE